 Location: 59-178 Ke Nui Rd, Haleiwa, HI 96712

 Waimea is another gorgeous hike found on the North Shore of Oahu.
 This gorgeous hike has a small creek running from the waterfall all the way to Waimea Bay.
-The whole trail is paved and sorrounded by gorgeous botanical gardens and historical buildings such as huts.
+The whole trail is paved and surrounded by gorgeous botanical gardens and historical buildings such as huts.
 This trail was fairly easy and has a beautiful waterfall at the end where you can swim at.
-There’s lifeguards present there and lifejackets available to use.
-This trail requires an admission ticket to do but it’s worth it.
-It’s beautiful.
-This trail is also handicapped accesible which is awesome cause you can take your senior family members on this trail with no problems whatsoever.
+There's lifeguards present there and life jackets available to use.
+This trail requires an admission ticket to do but it's worth it.
+It's beautiful.
+This trail is also handicapped accessible which is awesome cause you can take your senior family members on this trail with no problems whatsoever.
 They even have a small tram that will take them up to the waterfall and back down.
-There are restrooms located at both ends of the trail which is awesome for the little ones and there’s also changing rooms by the waterfall as well.
-Read more about my experience at Waimea Falls here.
+There are restrooms located at both ends of the trail which is awesome for the little ones and there's also changing rooms by the waterfall as well.

 Cost: Adults $16, Seniors $12, Children $8 (military discounts available.)